-As long as the environment and care routine is right, you’ll have no problems caring for your String of Pearls and they actually become quite low maintenance plants.
+As long as the environment and care routine is right, you’ll have no problems caring for your String of Pearls and they actually become quite low-maintenance plants.
 However, as soon as something isn’t quite right, they can become pretty fussy and may begin losing their leaves/pearls.
-But don’t worry, as long as your plant hasn’t lost all of its leaves, there is still hope and a good chance you can still revive it and bring it back to full health.
-Below we will be going through each of the different reasons why String of Pearls plants lose their leaves, so you can figure out which is affecting your plant and how to fix it.
+But don’t worry, as long as your plant hasn’t lost all of its leaves, there is still hope and a good chance you can still revive your dying plant and bring it back to full health.
+Below we will be going through each of the different reasons why your String of Pearls might be losing its leaves, so you can figure out which is affecting your plant and how to fix it.

-Cold temperatures often make String of Pearls plants lose their leaves
+Cold temperatures can result in String of Pearls plants losing their leaves

 Over time, if your String of Pearls is consistently exposed to really low temperatures, it can cause plant death as not only can’t they grow well in these conditions, but the risk of root rot is much higher as it’ll take a lot longer for the potting mix to dry out after watering.